Pelvic Pain Management Program

 The first step in effective pelvic pain management and treatment is a comprehensive and thorough evaluation.
 Our evaluation process includes an interview and review of outside medical records as well as a focused physical examination.

 We recommend that female patients have a gynecological examination by their gynecologist and male patients have a prostate examination by their urologist or primary doctor within 60 days of starting the Pelvic Pain Management Program.
 This is to ensure that all patients have been screened for any treatable, organic diseases that may be contributing to pain in the pelvic region.

 Diagnostic Testing for Pelvic Pain

 An important part of pelvic pain evaluation involves sophisticated diagnostic testing.
-We review the results of any previous tests a patient may have undergone prior to coming to Nura, and we may order additional pelvic pain testing as necessary.
-Tests commonly used for the diagnostic workup of pelvic pain include imaging studies (CT, MRI and/or ultrasound), urodynamic studies, laboratory testing and electrodiagnostic examinations.
+We review the results of any previous tests a patient may have undergone prior to coming to Nura.
+We may order additional testing as necessary.

-Pelvic pain problems are difficult for patients to discuss, bring about emotional and mental stress and are often associated with anxiety and depression.
-Nura psychologists understand the emotional and mental stressors that exist for patients who have a chronic pelvic pain diagnosis and provide pelvic pain management tools such as relaxation training, hypnosis and group support to help patients cope.
-We also offer individual and couples counseling to decrease the effects that pelvic pain may have on an individual’s personal relationships.
+Pelvic pain problems are difficult for patients to discuss.
+They often involve emotional and mental stress and can be associated with anxiety and depression.
+Nura pain psychologists understand the emotional and mental stressors that exist for patients who have a chronic pelvic pain diagnosis.
+We provide tools such as relaxation training, biofeedback, and group support to help patients cope.
+Nura also offers individual and couples counseling to decrease the effects that pelvic pain may have on an individual’s personal relationships.